Challenges and goals

 From necessity to asset

-Research shows that rail infrastructures act as ecological corridors, which means that support for biodiversity isn’t just a necessity—it’s an asset.
+Research shows that rail infrastructures act as ecological corridors.
+Which means that promoting biodiversity isn’t just a necessity—it’s an asset.
 Our rail sites give us opportunities to work with regional players to preserve the environment.

 Biodiversity, safety and performance